 In our review of the data, seventeen compelling themes emerged; these serve as the organizational structure of the Compendium.
 The document opens with sections on two of the most acute threats-air pollution and water contamination-and ends with medical and scientific calls for more study and transparency.
 Readers will notice the ongoing upsurge in reported problems and health impacts, making each section top-heavy with recent data.
+In accordance, the Compendium is organized in reverse chronological order within sections, with the most recent information first.

 The Compendium focuses on topics most closely related to the public health and safety impacts of unconventional gas and oil drilling and fracking.
 Additional risks and harms arise from associated infrastructure and industrial activities that necessarily accompany drilling and fracking operations.
-These include pipelines, compressor stations, oil trains, sand mining operations, cryogenic and liquefaction facilities, processing and fractionation complexes, import/export terminals, and so forth.
-A detailed accounting of all these ancillary impacts is beyond the scope of this document, but, for the first time, we have included in this edition a section on infrastructure that focuses on compressor stations, pipelines, wastewater recycling facilities, and silica sand mining operations as emerging issues of concern.
+A detailed accounting of all these ancillary impacts is beyond the scope of this document.
+Nevertheless, beginning with the third edition, we included a section on infrastructure that focuses on compressor stations, pipelines, wastewater recycling facilities, and silica sand mining operations as emerging issues of concern.
+In this fourth edition, health risks from infrastructure are explored in even greater depth, and, in light of the ongoing Aliso Canyon disaster, have been expanded to include risks from gas storage.
+Many other relevant concerns namely, oil trains, cryogenic and liquefaction facilities, processing and fractionation complexes, import/export terminals-are not included here.
+We hope to take up these issues in future editions.
+Similarly, this edition of the Compendium does not examine the harms and risks posed by other forms of unconventional oil and gas extraction, such as matrix acidizing (which releases oil and gas by dissolving rock with strong acids), cyclic steaming (which uses pressurized, superheated water to release oil), microwave extraction (which points microwave beams into shale formations to liquefy oil), and artificial lift (which uses gasses, chemicals, or pumps to extract natural gas).